Nominations

 Summary of nomination rules are:

-• The maximum amount that can pass under a nomination is €23,000.
-Any amount in excess of this balance becomes part of the deceased member’s estate.
+• The maximum amount that can pass under a Nomination is €27,000.
+Any amount in excess of this balance becomes part of the deceased Member’s estate.

-• Small Payments Provision: Where no valid nomination exists and the amount in the deceased member’s account is under €15,000, the board of directors of the Credit Union may distribute the deceased member’s property in the Credit Union to such persons as the board deems to be entitled to it.
+• Small Payments Provision: Where no valid Nomination exists and the amount in the deceased Member’s account is under €18,000, the Board of Directors of the Credit Union may distribute the property to such persons as the Board deems to be entitled to it.

-• A person under 16 years of age cannot make a valid nomination.
-If such a member dies, the proceeds of their account become part of their estate, or are dealt with under the small payments provision mentioned above.
+• A person under 16 years of age cannot make a valid Nomination.
+If such a Member dies, the proceeds of their account become part of their estate, or are dealt with under the small payments provision mentioned above.

 • If a nominee is under 16 years of age, payment can be made to either parent or to a guardian, provided the parent or guardian undertakes to hold the property in trust for the nominee.